stlab/better-code/better-code/src/chapter-3-errors.md

 release builds.

-Similarly, a precondition that can only be checked with a significant cost to preformance could be checked with `assert`.
+Similarly, a precondition that can only be checked with a significant cost to performance could be checked with `assert`.
 Because—unlike most uses of `assert`—a precondition failure indicates a bug in the caller, it's important to distinguish these uses in the assertion
 message: